 Term life insurance is easy to understand.
 Consumers select a policy for a specified amount of time, often 10, 15 or 30 years.
 The insurance premium stays the same each year of that term.
 As long as the premium is paid, the insurance company pays a death benefit should the policy owner die before the term expires.

-Term insurance is a good option for those who only need life insurance for a specific period of time.
+Term life insurance is a good option for those who only need life insurance for a specific period of time.
 The insurance might be purchased to cover child care and education costs for children should the policy owner die before they finish their schooling.
 Or it could cover a spouse or other beneficiary’s living or retirement expenses if the policy owner dies during the income-earning years.

-People who buy term insurance often build savings through other means, like retirement accounts and investments.
+People who buy term life insurance often build savings through other means, like retirement accounts and investments.
 That way, when the term policy runs out, they don’t necessarily have to buy another policy if their future financial needs are covered by other investments.

-The downside to term life insurance
+The cons of term life insurance

 Policyholders may need to take a physical exam to apply.
 Health status, age, gender and other risk factors affect the premium cost, and insurance companies can decline to cover you.